Build a safety culture from the ground up through mobile-ready safety inspections and real-time incident reporting

 Aside from providing adequate safety training and a safe work environment, employers must also comply with OSHA’s standards to minimize the risk of worker injuries and fatalities.

-Employers have a responsibility to report any work-related death or accident, as well as any fatalities leading to work-related hospitalizations, within 8 hours.
-They also need to keep an updated record of work-related injuries and illnesses if they have 10 or more employees.
+Employers have a responsibility to report any work-related death or accident (OSHA Form 301), as well as any fatalities leading to work-related hospitalizations, within 8 hours.
+They also need to keep an updated record and summary of the total number of work-related injuries and illnesses (OSHA Form 300A) if they have 10 or more employees.
 Minor injuries that can be remedied with first aid do not need to be recorded.

 Employees have the right to access the log of work-related injuries and illnesses (OSHA Form 300), including the summary of employee medical records and exposure records to individual workers.
 For OSHA inspection purposes, employers need to examine workplace conditions regularly and ensure compliance with OSHA standards.
 The name of an authorized employee representative must be submitted to accompany OSHA’s compliance officer during inspections.

 For non-compliance or partial compliance after an inspection, employers are required to post OSHA citations, until the violation has been corrected, near the area where the violation has been identified.
 Once cited violations have been corrected (within OSHA’s set deadline) an abatement verification documentation must be submitted.

 An abatement is the correction of a violation related to safety that led to an OSHA citation.
 To resolve the violations, employers must certify or prove that the violation identified by the compliance officer has been successfully corrected.
 Employers must inform affected employees of the correction that has taken place, and must allow workers to examine and adapt the changes stated in the documents sent to OSHA.
-Lastly, employers should use tags for any movable equipment or machinery to alert employees of the hazard (if applicable).
+Lastly, employers should use tags for any movable equipment or machinery for work use and material handling to alert employees of the hazard (if applicable).

 Once submitted, OSHA will then indicate any penalties and will require abatement plans and progress reports to ensure effective correction of cited violation/s.